workflowable/workflowable/docs/forms.md

 ## Extending Fields

-To provide maximum flexibility, all fields utilize the Laravel `Macroable` trait to allow you do add additional functionality to both your fields, and fields created in packages you do not own.
+To provide maximum flexibility, all fields use the Laravel `Macroable` trait, allowing you to add additional functionality to both your fields and fields created in packages you do not own.

 ```php
 Text::macro('toUpper', function () {